tnychn/opencc-extension/README.md

 A browser extension that converts text in the current active tab between different Chinese variants.

-> This extension is powered by [opencc-js](https://github.com/nk2028/opencc-js),
-> which is a JavaScript API wrapper based on the great [OpenCC](https://github.com/BYVoid/OpenCC) project.
+This extension is powered by [opencc-js](https://github.com/nk2028/opencc-js), which is a JavaScript API wrapper around the great [OpenCC](https://github.com/BYVoid/OpenCC) project.

 Most of the variants supported by OpenCC are supported: